Ernesto Cortázar II

-Ernesto Cortázar (May 2, 1940 – August 2, 2004) was a Mexican composer, arranger, and pianist, born in Mexico City and who died in Tampico, Tamaulipas.
+Ernesto Cortázar (May 2, 1940 – August 2, 2004) was a Mexican composer, arranger, and pianist.
 He was the son of composer, Ernesto Cortázar, founder and president of the Society of Authors and Composers of Mexico.

-At the age of 13, Ernesto Cortázar lost his parents in a car accident.
+Cortázar was born in Mexico City.
+When he was 13, his parents died a car accident.
 He finished his musical studies, and at age 17, began his work as a film musician.
 In 1958, he won the Best Background Music Award for a Latin American film at the International Festival of Cartagena (Colombia), with the melody Rio de Sueños.

-He scored more than 500 films and managed to become the #1 artist of mp3.com during the years 1999 and 2001, achieving more than 14 million downloads at that time.
+He scored more than 500 films and managed to become the #1 artist of MP3.com during the years 1999 and 2001, achieving more than 14 million downloads at that time.

-After living in Los Angeles, California for most of his adult life, he returned to Mexico, settling in Tampico, where he died, the victim of cancer in 2004.
+After living in Los Angeles, California for most of his adult life, he returned to Mexico, settling in Tampico, where he died of cancer in 2004.